miguellan/python-lorawan-RN2XX3/README.md

 http://ww1.microchip.com/downloads/en/DeviceDoc/40001811A.pdf

 This is the start of a python wrapper around the serial command API for Microchip RN2483 and RN2903 LoRaWAN using Tindie breakout.
-The goal, is to create a simple library, for making LoRa nodes on a LoRaWAN.

 This project uses a RN2903A, on a breakout purchased from Azzy's Electronics on Tindie.